 PCCM Division Chief: Robert Clark, MD

-Associate Program Director: Melinda F. Hamilton, MD, MSc
+Fellowship Program Director: Melinda F. Hamilton, MD, MSc

 Fellowship Coordinator: Jamie L. Murphy

 Dr. Peter Safar, widely considered "The Father of CPR" was appointed Chair of the Department of Anesthesiology at the University of Pittsburgh in 1961 and subsequently launched the world's first critical care medicine training program, initially focused on the care of adults.
 The Multidisciplinary Intensive Care Unit at Children's Hospital of Pittsburgh (CHP) was established in 1969 and was one of the first pediatric ICUs (PICUs) in the US.
 The first fellow in Pediatric Critical Care Medicine (PCCM) at CHP completed training in 1973.
 Since then, over 100 fellows in PCCM have been trained here.